eco-friendly-xmas-header.jpg

 Eco-friendly Christmas Foods: 3 Sustainable Alternatives

-Whether you’re sitting down for a celebratory meal or looking for a gift to give to family and friends, for many of us food takes centre stage during the holiday season.
-So what can we do to make our diets more sustainable at this indulgent time of year?
+Whether sitting down for a celebratory meal or looking for a gift to give to family and friends, food takes centre stage during the holiday season.
+So, what can we do to make our diets more sustainable at this indulgent time of year?
 How do we choose more eco-friendly Christmas food?

 What’s the impact of my festive feast?